NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/Patient-Flag-Implementation-Guide-Beta/Home/Use-Cases/Reasonable-Adjustments/Add-a-Reasonable-Adjustment-PatientFlag.page.md

 The practitioner decides to record a Reasonable Adjustment Record.

-This is done with a call to the required individual /Flag endpoint
+This is done with a call to the /PatientFlag endpoint

-This can be done also be done as part of a single transaction Bundle along with other Flag and associated resources For which see {{pagelink:Home/Use-Cases-2/Reasonable-Adjustments/Add-a-Reasonable-Adjustment-PatientFlag-and-associated-resources.page.md}}.
-A transaction Bundle can help with data integrity requirements and also help to reduce required http calls.
+A transaction Bundle is used to help with data integrity requirements and also help to reduce required http calls.

 <plantuml>
 @startuml